christinazyn/BuffetTally/README.md

 # Cornell Guest Counter
-An amazing counter app built with HTML, CSS and Javascript
+An amazing counter app built with HTML, CSS and Javascript that could count number of guests come in!

+# Publish Link
+cornell-guest-counter.netlify.app